an-siuu-man/geogo/README.md

 We learned new methods for parsing large data sets from APIs, data acquisition, and of course we further enhanced our development capabilities.

 #### What's next for Geogo
-We hope to be able to extend our list of countries, enhance our API calls, and ADD SOMETHING HERE
+We hope to be able to extend our list of countries, airports, enhance our API call response time, and also make the results page much more responsive and attractive.
+Another major issue is the limit we currently have on the number of API calls in a month, which prevents it from making the app scalable.
+We need to look for better API endpoints which have no limits on calls.

 #### Try it out for yourself!
 [geogo.tech](http://geogo.tech:8000/geogo)